Agent Observability vs Evaluation vs Benchmarking (2026)

 | Evaluation | Was what my agent did correct? | Faithfulness, groundedness, tool-call accuracy, goal completion | CI + sampled online | Judge token cost + platform |

-If you only read one row: observability is descriptive (what happened), evaluation is prescriptive (was it right), benchmarking is comparative (how does the underlying model rank).
+One row if you only read one: observability is descriptive (what happened), evaluation is prescriptive (was it right), benchmarking is comparative (how does the model rank).

 Why teams keep conflating them

-The vendor pitches blur.
-A platform that ships traces, evals, and “benchmarks” inside the same UI flattens the distinction in marketing copy.
-By the time the procurement form goes through, the buyer is signing for “an LLM observability and evaluation and benchmarking platform” without checking which category each feature actually belongs to.
+The pitches blur.
+A platform that ships traces, evals, and “benchmarks” inside one UI flattens the distinction in marketing copy.
+By the time the procurement form goes through, the buyer is signing for “an observability and evaluation and benchmarking platform” without checking which category each feature actually delivers.

-The metrics share names.
-“Accuracy” appears in observability dashboards (request success rate), evaluation scores (rubric-based correctness), and benchmark numbers (MMLU pass@1).
-Same word, three different things.
+The metric names collide.
+“Accuracy” appears in observability dashboards (request success rate), evaluation scores (rubric correctness), and benchmark numbers (MMLU pass@1).
+Same word, three different things, three different teams.

 The team boundaries are fuzzy.
 The platform team owns observability.
 The ML team owns evaluation.
-The applied research team owns benchmarking.
-When the same engineer rotates through all three in one quarter, the workflows blend.
-Two months later, no one remembers which dashboard answers which question.
+The applied research lead owns benchmarking.
+When one engineer rotates through all three in a quarter, the workflows blend, and two months later no one remembers which dashboard answers which question.

-The fix is to keep the three workflows physically separate: separate dashboards, separate cadences, separate review meetings.
+The fix is workflow separation, not better dashboards.
+Separate cadences, separate review meetings, separate ownership.
 A team that can name which category each metric belongs to can also name which tool to fix when it regresses.

 Observability: what your agent did

 Observability is the live trace, span, and operational-metrics layer.
-It captures every request, every span, every tool call, every retrieval, every model invocation, with timing, payload, and error metadata.
-Many production agent stacks now use OpenTelemetry-style tracing as the foundation; the platforms above bring agent-aware UIs on top.
+Every request, every span, every tool call, every retrieval, every model invocation, with timing, payload, and error metadata.
+Most production agent stacks now run OpenTelemetry-style tracing as the foundation; the platforms above ship agent-aware UIs on top.

-Cadence: Continuous.
-Observability runs on 100% of production traffic.
-Anything less, and incidents surface as customer reports rather than alerts.
+Cadence.
+Continuous.
+100% of production traffic.
+Anything less and incidents surface as customer reports rather than alerts.

-Cost shape: Per-GB trace storage plus retention.
-A busy agent with 100K daily requests and 30 spans per request and 1 KB per span produces 90 GB/month of trace data, billed at platform per-GB rates ($0.50–$5/GB depending on tier).
+Cost shape.
+Per-GB trace storage plus retention.
+A busy agent at 100K daily requests, 30 spans per request, 1 KB per span produces about 90 GB/month, billed at platform per-GB rates ($0.50-$5/GB depending on tier).

-Failure mode: Observability without eval scores is a debugger.
-You see what happened, but you cannot tell whether what happened was correct.
-A 10-step trajectory that returned a polite-sounding wrong answer looks fine in observability and broken in eval.
+Failure mode.
+Observability without eval scores is a debugger.
+You see what happened; you can’t tell whether what happened was correct.
+A 10-step trajectory that returned a polite-sounding wrong answer looks clean in observability and broken in eval.

 Evaluation: was what your agent did correct

 Evaluation is the score-against-a-rubric layer.
 Offline evaluation runs in CI on labeled golden datasets to gate prompt and model changes before promotion.
-Online evaluation runs on a sample of production traces with cheap inline judges (FutureAGI turing_flash at 50 to 70 ms p95, Galileo Luna-2 at $0.02/1M) to catch drift after release.
+Online evaluation runs on a sample of production traces with cheap inline judges to catch drift after release.

-Metrics: Faithfulness, groundedness, hallucination rate, tool-call accuracy, tool-argument correctness, trajectory efficiency, goal completion, format compliance, persona adherence, custom domain rubrics.
+Metrics.
+Faithfulness, groundedness, hallucination rate, tool-call accuracy, tool-argument correctness, trajectory efficiency, goal completion, format compliance, persona adherence, plus custom domain rubrics.

-Cadence: CI on every prompt and model change.
-Online sampling continuously on production traces, typically 1-10% baseline plus 100% on flagged traces.
+Cadence.
+CI on every prompt or model change.
+Online sampling continuously on production traces (1-10% baseline, 100% on flagged traces).

-Failure mode: Evaluation without traces is a test runner.
-You see whether the rubric passed, but you cannot tell where the bad span was.
-A failed faithfulness score with no trace looks like a number; the same failure with a trace shows the retrieval miss that caused the hallucination.
+Failure mode.
+Evaluation without traces is a test runner.
+You see whether the rubric passed; you can’t tell where the bad span was.
+A failed faithfulness score with no trace is a number.
+The same failure attached to a trace shows the retrieval miss that caused the hallucination.

 Benchmarking: how the underlying model ranks